 How do I set up my Google calendar with Nutshell?

 - Click your user icon in the lower left (your initials or photo)

 - In the Google Apps section, click Enable

 You will be redirected to a Google authentication page where you can allow Nutshell to access your Google account.
 Completing this step will give Nutshell permission to communicate with your Google account and primary Google calendar.

-Once connected, you can select whether you want to sync all activities or just the activities which you mark as "Important" in your Google calendar.
+The box next to Sync activities with Google Calendar will be automatically selected.
+You can select whether you want to sync all Nutshell activities into Google, or just the activities which you mark as "Important" in Nutshell.

-By limiting the calendar sync to one-way, only activities scheduled in Nutshell will send to your Google Calendar.
-With this setup, events created on your Google Calendar will not send to Nutshell.
+Leave the box un-checked to limit your calendar sync to one-way, so activities scheduled in Nutshell will send to your Google calendar.
+With this setup, events created on your Google calendar will not send to Nutshell.
 This means that if a customer sends you a calendar invitation, it will not show up as a scheduled activity in Nutshell.
 If you want to ensure that no new contact people are added to Nutshell from Google Calendar, this is a good option.

 Choose a one-way sync using these steps: